 When the undertaking was first announced, many High Point citizens did not wholly embrace initiatives for housing reform.
 Some accused government officials and architects as the true beneficiaries of the effort while others felt that public housing competed unfairly with private landlords.
 In time, the debate died down, and the housing authority moved forward.

 The Authority borrowed $1,770,000 funds from the United States Housing Authority to clear areas that qualified as slums and create new neighborhoods of apartments in their place.
 In accordance with segregation laws of the time, the Authority moved forward with two “separate but equal” projects.
 On the east side of the city a site was selected near William Penn High School for African-American citizens (third image).
-This complex of 200 apartments was named to honor Reverend Daniel Brooks, a popular Methodist minister best remembered for negotiating the sale of land that later became William Penn High School.
+This complex of 200 apartments was named to honor Reverend Daniel Brooks, a Black Methodist minister best remembered for negotiating the sale of land that later became William Penn High School.
 Prominent local architect Tyson Ferree patterned the design for Daniel Brooks Homes on mid-nineteenth century English worker housing with brick walls, steep-pitched roofs, and numerous chimneys.
 A second project was slightly larger – a 250-unit complex located between Asheboro, Park, and East Russell streets reserved for white citizens (destroyed 2004).